-- I observe.
-I synthesize.
-I (re)create.
-Nature is my inspiration and every piece of jewelry I handcraft celebrates it in its many guises.
-Whether using a raw or minimally cut gemstone, capturing the motion of a wave or the feeling of a gentle gust of wind, or carving my own sculptural iterations of flowers, pebbles, and trees, my work personalizes the natural world and makes it wearable and intimate.
+- Whether using a raw or minimally cut gemstone, capturing the motion of a wave or the feeling of a gentle gust of wind, or carving my own sculptural iterations of flowers, pebbles, and trees, my work personalizes the natural world and makes it wearable and intimate.

 I work exclusively with recycled, reclaimed, and Fairmined precious metals and strive to be as sustainable as possible.
 I use conflict-free diamonds, most of which are recycled, Canadian, or Australian in origin.
 And I personally hand select all of my stones and gravitate to those with unique characteristics, such as watermelon tourmalines, beryls, dendritic agates, and unusual quartzes.
 One-of-a-kind pieces are at the heart of my work and I am happiest when creating something with a combination of stones and materials that can't be duplicated.

 I hold an AAS Degree (Summa Cum Laude) in Jewelry Design from F.I.T.
-I’ve studied jewelry making since 2002 and have taken classes at 92Y, Jewelry Arts Institute, S.V.A., Brooklyn Metal Works, and Studio Jewelers and I still take classes whenever I can.
-As of July 2019 I am a lecturer in the Continuing and Professional Studies Department at Pratt Institute.
-In June 2019 I became President of the CJDG Executive Board.
-I'm honored to be a member of The American Craft Council, CJDG (Contemporary Jewelry Design Group), Ethical Metalsmiths, and Jewelry Industry Summit.
+I’ve studied jewelry making since 2002 and have taken classes at G.I.A., 92Y, Jewelry Arts Institute, S.V.A., Brooklyn Metal Works, and Studio Jewelers and I still take classes whenever I can.
+I am a lecturer in the Continuing and Professional Studies Department at Pratt Institute.
+I'm honored to be a member of The American Craft Council, Ethical Metalsmiths, Jeweler's Vigilance Committee, and Jewelry Industry Summit.